Ankit578/Rectangle-detector/README.md

 Once the application processes the video it should show a result/ output.

 ## Output
-Live detect Square on frame and crop it into image when capture
+This app will detect the rectangular-shaped object in the video and will crop it out.
+The cropped rectangle will be displayed in the output section.

 <a href="/Demo/app-release.apk" download style="background-color: 'blue', padding: 10px; border-radius: 10px">
     Try this apk